ranitham/mindbody-laravel/src/docs/Api/StaffApi.md

 # **staffUpdateStaffPermissions**
 > \Nlocascio\Mindbody\Model\UpdateStaffPermissionsResponse staffUpdateStaffPermissions($Request)

 Assigns a permission group to a staff member.
 A staff user token must be included with staff assigned the ManageStaffPayRates permission.

+Assigns a permission group to a staff member.
+A staff user token must be included with staff assigned the ManageStaffPayRates permission.